knoup/SPSS/README.md

 ## SPSS (Simple Program State System)

-is a modern C++ library
+is a modern C++ library built on top - and inspired by the style - of [SFML 2.5.1](https://www.sfml-dev.org/).
+A compiler that supports at least **C++17** is required to compile SPSS.

-built on top of [SFML 2.5.1](https://www.sfml-dev.org/).
-I found myself rewriting the same basic concepts across my personal projects and thus decided to consolidate the ideas I've found work best into one convenient library.
-Its primary features include:
+I found myself rewriting the same basic concepts across my personal projects, and thus decided to consolidate the ideas I've found work best for me into one convenient library.
+It also includes several modules that provide practical implementations of functionality that is useful in a variety of different applications.
+Some of its primary features include:

 * An intuitive and easy to use **state-based core** that handles the typical "game loop" (get input, update, draw) with a fixed timestep in an elegant manner.

-* A collection modules providing practical implementations of functionality that is useful in a variety of different applications (for example, text entry boxes, scrollbars, and dialog prompts).
+Most modules are also based on this same 3-function principle.

 * A **MenuState** system that's very easy to use.
 It allows you to create simple menus and bind callback functions (only with a void return type, for now) to your menu items that are called upon clicking, so you can get started with the meat of your program right away rather than spending valuable time creating menus.

-SPSS also contains some other useful modules, such as:
+* **ResourceManager**: a simple and straightforward class template to store resources.
+You can specify what type of resource you'd like to store, and what type of key you'd like to use to access it - generally, an enum class is a good idea.

+* **DialogPrompt**: a draggable box which can be used for things like notifications.
+You can add buttons, with associated actions, as well as an optional text entry field.
+The size is automatically determined.

-**TextEntryBox**: a fully functional text entry box with most of the functionality you'd expect from one, including selecting multiple characters, skipping words, copying and pasting.
+* **TextEntryBox**: a fully functional text entry box with most of the functionality you'd expect from one, including selecting multiple characters, skipping words, copying and pasting.

-**MulticolorText**: a modified version of sf::Text that removes the limitation of only being able to set one colour for the entire text object.
+* **MulticolorText**: a modified version of sf::Text that removes the limitation of only being able to set one colour for the entire text object.
 You can not only specify different colours for different index ranges, but also outline colours and thicknesses.

+* **Slider**: A horizontal slider that presents the user with multiple selectable values.
+A template class, the value type can be specified.
+The size of the inner bar will be automatically determined depending on the number of elements.
+The user can drag the inner bar, or click anywhere within the slider, to change the selected value.

-**Scrollbar**: A conventional scrollbar.
-Includes 3 anchor types.
+* **Scrollbar**: A conventional scrollbar.
+Includes 3 anchor types:

-**InfoBox**: A resizable and repositionable box to which messages can be shown.
-Includes built-in functionality to automatically handle the text's position, linebreaks, and determine if a scrollbar is needed.
+	* None: no special behavior
+	* Soft: if the scrollbar is already at the bottom-most position when reset() is called, it stays there.
+	* Hard: the scrollbar is always set to the bottom-most position when reset() is called.

-SPSS is a constantly evolving project that I'm always tweaking and adding new features to, as I come across the need.
+SPSS is a constantly evolving project that I'm always tweaking and adding new features to, as I come across the need for them.

-A compiler that supports at least C++17 is required to compile SPSS.

 # Usage

+Here's a quick overview of the main modules and how they're meant to be used.
+More extensive documentation is available in the source code itself.

 ## Core/States